THE DOVER WAR MEMORIAL PROJECT

 Ealden, W. J. S.

 Walter and Madge Ealden, courtesy Vera WrightWalter James Sidney Ealden, 6286257.
 He was a Lance Serjeant in the 44th, Reconnaissance Corps (7th Battalion, The Queen's Own Royal West Kent Regiment.
-He died, aged 25, on 14th September 1943 and is buried at the Salerno War Cemetery, grave reference II D 10.
+He died, aged 25, on 14 September 1943 and is buried at the Salerno War Cemetery, Italy.
+II D 10

-Walter Ealden's grave, courtesy Mrs WrightHe was the son of William and Helen Ealden; husband of Madge Grace Ealden, of Cranbrook, Kent, and had three brothers and three sisters.
-The family lived at Percival Terrace in Dover, which is atop one of the steepest hills, and Walter once drove his tank up to visit them all.
+Walter Ealden's grave, courtesy Mrs WrightHe was the "dearly loved eldest son" of William and Ethel Ealden, née Sisley; husband of Madge Grace Ealden, of Cranbrook, Kent, and had three brothers and three sisters.
+The family lived at 3 Percival Terrace in Dover, which is atop one of the steepest hills, and Walter once drove his tank up to visit them all

 (We Remember 06)